 Production became more business focused and magazine programmes like ‘Pipeline’ from the early 80s to 1992 and ‘Downstream’, for BP Oil, from 1988 – 97 (26 editions) were produced.
 Later, in 2002, the most successful internal magazine programme series called ‘Performance in Perspective’ began production, a quarterly report which was made available on-line to employees.

 In 1992, BP outsourced its archive and closed down the Film Unit which had commissioned all the centrally films produced until then.
 Hundreds of films were donated to the British Film Institute.
 The BFI National Archive continues to preserve many of BP's best-known films.

-In 2006, the archive was recognised as a valuable asset and bought back into BP and housed into its current location in South London.
+In 2006, the video archive that remained was recognised as a valuable asset and brought back into BP and housed in South London.
 A major digitization project began to make the material available to BP staff and to external audiences.
 In September 2008 the new archive went online with over 500 hours of fully catalogued film footage which was made available to preview and download online.
-The online archive now boasts in excess of 1,400 hours of digitised archive content.
+The online archive now boasts in excess of 1,700 hours of digitised archive content.